 The community benefits most when an artifact facilitates future research.
 For example, future researchers may build on an artifact by extending it to cover new situations or augmenting it with new components to solve a different class of problems.
 Other researchers may try an alternative approach to solving the same problem.
 This new work can benefit by comparing new results directly with the ones produced by the artifact, and by understanding the various tradeoffs and engineering decisions that were taken in the past.

 We expect that most artifacts submitted for review at ICFP will have a few common forms: compilers, interpreters, proof scripts and so on.
-We have codified the expected forms of artifacts on a separate page.
-If you are considering submitting an artifact that does not have one of these forms, please contact the Artifact Evaluation chairs before the submission deadline to discuss what is expected.
+We have codified common forms of artifacts on a separate page.
+If you are considering submitting an artifact that does not have one of these forms, we encourage you to contact the Artifact Evaluation chairs before the submission deadline to discuss what is expected.

 A separate source tarball that includes just the source files.